uriahpissalidis/leetcode_medium/README.md

 2442.
 Count Number of Distinct Integers After Reverse Operations, done <br>
 692. Top K Frequent Words, done <br>
 2396.
 Strictly Palindromic Number, done (lol) <br>
+2447.
+Number of Subarrays With GCD Equal to K, need to look over, see if there are optimizations available <br>